GovTechSG/vault-utils/README.md

 The `init.yml` playbook initialises a Vault cluster.
 You might want to read up the [concepts](https://www.vaultproject.io/docs/concepts/seal.html) regarding sealing and unsealing a Vault server.

+This playbook should not be executed locally, especially if your Vault remote endpoint is behind a load balancer.

 By default, the playbook assumes the following: